rahiel/hortiradar/docs/api.md

 #### `/groups/{group}`

-On GET returns a list of the tagged keywords in the `group`.
+On GET returns a list of the keywords in the group.
 The list contains objects with the `lemma` and `pos` (part of speech) keys.

+On PUT: replaces the keywords of the group with the supplied data.
+The data should be a JSON encoded list of keyword objects containing `lemma` and `pos` keys.

 ### `/tweet/{id_str}`